AnselemOdims/AnselemOdims/README.md

 - I’m interested in developing software applications to solve real-world problems
 - I’m constantly learning and improving on new software tools & technologies
 - Astute graduate of Civil Engineering with a previous career as a Project Manager.
-- Currently a Technical Support Engineer in Microverse
+- Currently a Software Engineer with SystemSpecs Group
 - Contributor [Open Source Community Africa oscafrica](https://github.com/oscafrica/osf-website)
 - I also blog about my favorite topics.
 Check it out [here](https://anselemcodes.medium.com/)
 - My hobbies are listening to soul-touching sounds and watching football(soccer)